 top of page

 Is it the right deal for you?
-The first step in deciding on a CRE investment property is to compare what it offers to your strategies.
+The first step in deciding on a commercial real estate investment property is to compare what it offers to your strategies.
 Are you focusing on quick cash flow or looking long-term to build wealth?
 Does the property fit?

 One way to see if a property aligns with your strategies is to look at the numbers.
 When an investor calls a deal “good”, they usually mean the property will generate a strong return.
 Net operating income (NOI) helps determine cash-on-cash return, yield, and cap rate of a property.
 It’s the way you know whether a property will make or lose money each year.